autocrossblog/autocrossblog_astro/src/pages/handbook.md

 ## 8. FAQs

 ### Do I need a special car to start?
 No!
 Any car in safe, running condition can compete.
+Rules may vary by where you run, cars with too high a center of gravity may not be considered safe.

 ### How many runs do I get?
 Typically, 3 to 6 runs per event depending on the organizer.

 ### What happens if I hit a cone?
-Each cone hit adds a time penalty (usually 2 seconds).
+Each cone hit adds a time penalty (usually 2 seconds, though some clubs use a 1 second penalty).

+### What do you win in autocross?
+Trophies may be available with different organizations for some events.
+At a National level with SCCA you can often times win contingency money, where a manufacturer of a vehicle or tire provides prize money or other incentives.

 ## 9. Useful Links